tomeehan/meehanbox/README.md

 # README

-Dropbox clone built with Rails 5, Bootstrap 4 and Amazon S3.
+Dropbox clone built with Rails 5, Bootstrap 4 (Alpha) and Amazon S3.

 Users can create folders and upload files.